-American saffron, Mexican saffron, and meadow saffron (which is poisonous) are examples of “other” saffrons you may come across.
-(12)
+American or Mexican saffron (Carthamus tinctorius) and meadow saffron (Colchicum autumnale), which is poisonous, are examples of saffron copycats you may come across.

-Many saffron supplements are sold for weight loss since it also decreases appetite.
+Many saffron supplements are sold for weight loss since saffron also decreases appetite.

 This makes saffron a good choice if you are depressed and want to lose weight.

 Depression has been linked to suboptimal levels of omega-3 essential fatty acids.

 The best dietary sources of omega-3 fats are cold-water, fatty fish like salmon and sardines.